15 Creative Ways To Use Your Old / Expired Dated Planner

 If you’ve been doing BuJo for a while, chances are, you have a few of them, pretty planners, lying around your room, unused.

-But even if you’re not right now with us in social isolation – I bet you still have a few planners laying around.
+I bet you still have a few planners lying around.

 Or maybe it’s just another cute-looking notebook you saw and couldn’t pass on.